MalditoBarbudo/beardy_data/_posts/2016-09-23-why_i_started_this.md

 After executing `servr::jekyll()` a `_site` folder is created in the root of the project.
-This folder contains all the structure and the pages of the blog and can be exported to a web server in production mode.
+This folder contains all the structure and the pages of the blog and can be pushed to a web server in production mode.

 ## And that is all

 After the install and configuration now I only have to write an R markdown post and execute `servr::jekyll()`.
-After checking everithing is ok I can push the `_site` folder to the server and the new post is online.
+After checking everything is ok I can push the `_site` folder to the server and the new post is online.
-If want to pick a look to the code used to generate this site, you can find it [here](https://github.com/MalditoBarbudo/beardy_data).
+If you want to pick a look to the code used to generate this site, you can find it [here](https://github.com/MalditoBarbudo/beardy_data).